dayton-outar/shillings/docs/MARKETING/PLANNING.md

    Current sales statistics in your industry, for example, average pricing, average turnovers and so on.

-3. Market dynamics/seasonality
+3. Market Dynamics

    Are your products/services seasonal?
 When do people tend to purchase more and when less?
 This is incredibly important when planning your advertising activities.

-4. Competition analysis
+4. Competition Analysis

    Who are they?
 How do they do their marketing activities?
 How could their activities impact your company?
 How does their product/service differ from others?

-5. Product/service analysis
+5. Product/Service Analysis

    How does your product/service compare to others in the market?
 What are your main selling points?
 How does your product/service stand out?
 Are there any smaller things you could tweak to make a fast improvement?